 22. When you do come across something you like, how do get that unique shot?

-I do not believe that there is a magic formula and if their was, I would probably break it.
+I do not believe that there is a magic formula and if there was, I would probably break it.
 If you want a unique shot, think out of the box.
 In my case when I sell fine art photography, the competition is very strong.
-If you want to complete with that, you need to have your own vision.
-I basically photograph for myself and hope my customers can relate to my work and enjoy it as much as I do.
+If you want to compete with others, you need to have your own vision.
+I photograph for myself and hope my customers can relate to my work and enjoy it as much as I do.
 I feel fortunate that my feedback says that they do relate to my images.

 23. What are you thinking when you are looking through your "photographer's eye"?
 When you are looking for that unique shot?

 I am thinking about how to best represent the subject matter using my personal perspective and vision.
 Composition is very important to me and I often get the comment that I have a good eye.
 I generally set up with a tripod which slows down the process.
 This allows me the time to take every little object in the viewfinder into consideration on how it will affect the rest of the image.

 You can move the composition around to eliminate areas that take away from the main subject matter.
 Sometimes keeping it simple is the best approach.
 I also like to review all four corners and also around the edge of the viewfinder before I take the picture.
 I tend not to crop and like to get the composition and exposure the best I can upfront.

 24. How do you communicate what you are feeling and seeing within your photo?

 This is difficult since different people relate to the same image in different ways based on their own experiences.
 I do not feel bad if someone sees things from a different perspective than mine.
 Part of art, from my perspective, is to invoke an emotional response in the viewer and not as much trying to tell them what the image means to me.
 This really goes against what the galleries or curators think where the artist statement is so important to them.
 My feeling is that the artwork should first stand on its own and any support writings or verbal explanations should just be supportive of the art.